-On the right is card stock printed with another qr code, my logo and an arrow.
-The silhouette is a cutting machine that works just like a printer except is cuts instead of prints.
+On the right is card stock printed with another QR code, my logo, and an arrow.
+A silhouette is a cutting machine that works just like a printer except is cuts instead of prints.
 I drew a rectangle, added tabs and a small rectangle cutout.
 Then cut them out.
-Fold in half, added permanent glue strip to the tabs and made a card holder.
+Fold in half, added permanent glue strip to the tabs and made a cardholder.

 50 card holders!

 Here you can see the card with “Find the DIY in You! through the opening.
-Notice if you put the card in backwards you get frightening old eyes looking at you!
+Notice if you put the card in backward you get frightening old eyes looking at you!
 Eek!

 I made a little video to show the card in action.